Jay-Rad/WebStats/readme.md

 I created this as part of a coding challenge for an open position at a really awesome company.

 ## Getting Started
+* The entry point of the module is \WebStats\StatsModule.cs.
 * Run WebStats.SampleSite for a working demo.
 * Run Install-WebStats.ps1 from an elevated PowerShell console to install WebStats module on all local IIS sites.
     * Note: The module DLL is embedded as a Base64 string in the script and is updated every build.
 You can distribute the script by itself for installation on other machines.